rishabhkapoor1/ATM-INTERFACE/TASK 1 README.md

 -> Withdraw Money: Users can withdraw money from their account.

--> Display Account Details: Users can view account details like account holder name, account number, and balance.
+-> Display Balance: Users can view their account balance.